vampserv/getting-started-ios/README.md

 ### Import dependencies using CocoaPods

 #### Generate the Mobile API
-You can generate the mobile API by running the following MAB command:
+You can generate the mobile API by running the following command on the Mobile App Builder tool:

     jumpstart@local:mab> api-generate ios

 This command would generate the mobile API in the following directory: `~/MABProjects/jumpstart/mobile/apis/assets/ios`

 #### Copy the Mobile API
-You can copy the generated mobile API to your Xcode project directory by running the following MAB command:
+You can copy the generated mobile API to your Xcode project directory by running the following command on the Mobile App Builder tool:

     jumpstart@local:mab> exec cp ~/MABProjects/jumpstart/mobile/apis/assets/ios/Source /path/to/MyProject